amandakoka/milestone-two/README.md

 * Easy way to leave feedback
 ## User Stories
 1. As a user, I want to test my knowledge on world flags.
-2. As a user, I want to know what the right flag is in case I dont pick correctly.
+2. As a user, I want to know what the right flag is in case I don't pick correctly.
 3. As a user, I want to see how many flags I have got correct and incorrect.
 4. As a user, I want to see how long I take guessing the flags.
 5. As a user, I want to receive feedback when I get an answer correct or incorrect.